 The NBRC strives for excellence in providing credentialing examinations and associated services to the respiratory community, and intends to remain at the forefront of the testing field by offering valid, reliable credentialing examinations, consistent with leading measurement standards and techniques.
 The NBRC remains vibrant by taking a creative, open-minded attitude toward change and new opportunities for growth.

-NBRC’s testing agency is PSI/AMP.
-PSI/AMP is a private corporation owned by PSI Services LLC in Burbank, California.
-Currently, PSI/AMP is providing testing services to more than 100 clients and approximately 200,000 candidates are tested annually.
-PSI/AMP’s focus is providing a full range of healthcare certification services, including test development and delivery, in a client-focused manner.
-PSI Services LLC (PSI) has 70 years of experience providing worldwide testing solutions to corporations, federal and state government agencies, professional associations and certifying bodies.
+NBRC’s testing agency is PSI Services LLC (PSI), a private corporation headquartered in Burbank, California.
+Currently, PSI is providing testing services to more than 100 clients and approximately 200,000 candidates are tested annually.
+PSI’s focus is providing a full range of healthcare certification services, including test development and delivery, in a client-focused manner.
+PSI has 70 years of experience providing worldwide testing solutions to corporations, federal and state government agencies, professional associations and certifying bodies.
 PSI offers a comprehensive solutions approach from test development to delivery to results processing, including pre-hire employment selection, managerial assessments, licensing and certification tests, license management services and professional services.
-For more information about PSI/AMP, please visit the PSI/AMP website.
+For more information about PSI, please visit the PSI website.

 The primary purposes of the NBRC and its 31-member Board of Trustees are to provide high quality voluntary credentialing examinations for practitioners of respiratory therapy and pulmonary function technology; establish standards to credential practitioners to work under medical direction; issue certificates to and prepare a directory of credentialed individuals; advance medicine by promoting use of respiratory care in treating human ailments; support ethical and educational standards of respiratory care; and cooperate with accrediting agencies to support respiratory care education.
 Since its inception, the NBRC has issued over 350,000 professional credentials to more than 209,000 individuals, and currently tests nearly 40,000 candidates annually.
 One of the respiratory therapy examinations is the standard for licensure in the 49 states that regulate the profession.